mghextreme/angular-development/README.md

 - Automated tests
   - Feel free to create the tests you find more suiting

+### Screens

+Feel free to create the structure of screens that you want, will be good to have your own touch.
+But if you need some guidance, consider these items:

+- List of matches _(results and upcoming)_
+- Match page / Set score _(may also be a modal form)_
+- Standings _(groups and playoffs)_

 ## What NOT to do

-- You don't need to create a Form for registering teams or matches, feel free to add 8 teams, split them in 2 groups, add the matches, dates, etc.
+- **Full CRUD:** You don't need to create a Form for registering teams or matches, feel free to add 8 teams, split them in 2 groups, add the matches, dates, etc.
-- Don't worry about the specifics of tournament rules, just define a rule in case of a tie in groups and in case of a tie in playoffs
+- **Specific business rules:** Don't worry about the specifics of tournament rules, just define a rule in case of a tie in groups and in case of a tie in playoffs
+- **Responsiveness:** is not important here.
+If it works well on a cellphone: good, but it is going to be reviewed on a computer
+- **Documentation:** is not a part of the test here, just worry about development and testing

 ## Rules and Tips